- Years 3

 Law students at Lincoln receive a great deal of support tailored to their specific needs.
 Firstly, new students receive not only college based introductory classes on how to study law, to supplement the Law Faculty’s own training, but support classes throughout the year to help them develop the skills they need to flourish.
 Secondly, the Lincoln Law Fellows’ expertise covers the vast majority of the Law syllabus.
 This means the Law Fellows get to know individual students by teaching them a range of papers, and so are better able to tailor teaching and support to the needs of individual students.

-All applicants for Law at Oxford will take the Law National Admissions Test (LNAT).
+All applicants for Law at Oxford will take the Law National Aptitude Test (LNAT).
 This consists of a multiple choice test and an essay of the student’s choice from a selection of topics.
 At Lincoln, applicants will then have two interviews.
 These do not require any previous legal knowledge.

 The questions touched on in the interviews will come from areas of the law that are outside the syllabus of A-level or other secondary school law courses.
 This is because we are not testing for knowledge, but for the ability to think.
 Typically, candidates will be given a set of legal rules, a set of facts, and asked to how the rules would apply to those facts.
 Candidates should show themselves aware that there may be several ways of approaching a question.
 They should develop ideas, and they should defend them or abandon these ideas as the interview explores the question in more depth.